-This service is only available at our Country Hills and Oakridge locations.
+This service is only available at our Country Hills, Oakridge and Seton locations.
 Online booking is not available for this service.

 Calgary’s Vertigo and Dizziness Physiotherapy Experts

 Dizziness and vertigo can be very frightening.
 Your world spins, you’re off balance and you’re hyper-sensitive to movement or noise.
 If vertigo or dizziness becomes chronic, it can start to impact your ability to work or participate in activities, and if it goes on too long, many people begin to suffer from anxiety and depression.

 Quick links to our Vertigo & Dizziness Services:

 Vertigo and dizziness are often as a result of a condition in your inner ear, known as your vestibular system.
 Vertigo can be caused by jaw injuries, neck or head trauma, infection, inflammation and certain diseases.

 Our compassionate Calgary vestibular physiotherapists at our Oakridge, Country Hills and Seton clinic locations, know how difficult vertigo and dizziness can be, and they are passionate about helping their clients regain their lives.
 Our Calgary vertigo professionals work out of our north clinic in Country Hills, as well as our Oakridge clinic in the SW, and Seton in the SE.